Emergency Closure – Regular School Day

 - Where the police have made decisions regarding road travel, closure, etc., these shall prevail over any or all other regulations.

 - The Director of Transportation, in consultation with the Superintendent, may cancel bus routes for all or certain regions of the Division the night before or in the morning due to inclement weather.
-Early morning decisions regarding bus service cancellation or cancellation of classes will be made prior to 6:30 a.m. or as changing conditions warrant.
+Early morning decisions regarding bus service cancellation or cancellation of classes will usually be made prior to 6:30 a.m. or as changing conditions warrant.

-- After consulting with the Director of Transportation will assess conditions and make a recommendation to the Superintendent to run or cancel bus services.
+- After consulting with regional transportation contacts, the Director of Transportation will assess conditions and make a recommendation to the Superintendent to run or cancel bus services.
 The Superintendent will decide whether Division operated buses will run.

-- The Superintendent will initiate notification of school principals.
+- The Director of Transportation will initiate notification of school principals.

 - In the event of an emergency school closure of early dismissal:

 - Notify school personnel and other appropriate people of the decision to close the school or arrange for the early dismissal of students;